Contents

 Image: FastAPI

-json_schema_extra on response models adds inline examples to Swagger UI:
+json_schema_extra on response models adds inline examples to the Swagger UI:

 class UserResponse(BaseSchema):